elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JSON does not support any comments.
-Although, a Key or data object can be used to hold your comments.
-We need to just make sure that during the processing of the JSON, our application ignores the given data element.
+However, a Key or data object can get utilized to store your comments.
+We need to make sure that our application ignores the given data element during the processing of the JSON.
 </div><br />
-  <div><strong className="codeExample">Code Example:</strong> Commenting in JSON (Technically it can be done, but is not supported)<br /><br />
+  <div><strong className="codeExample">Code Example:</strong> Commenting in JSON (Technically, it can be done but is not supported)<br /><br />

   <div></div>